MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-party-gab.md

 4. You create a new contact this time in Dataverse.
 The number sequence for **msdyn_party** starts with **Party-001**.
 This time, the party record is created with **Party-001** and Party type as **Person**.
 5. The data is synced to the Finance and Operations app.
 Because the Finance and Operations app already has **Party-001** as **Organization**, the error is generated.

-To fix this issue, change the auto number sequence for **msdyn_partynumber** field in **msdyn_party** table to a different auto number sequence.
+To fix this issue, change the auto number sequence for the **msdyn_partynumber** field in the **msdyn_party** table to a different auto number sequence.

 ## Error when you run the initial sync of party postal addresses and party electronic addresses

-You might receive the following error message when you try to run the initial sync of party postal addresses and party electronic addresses.
+You might receive an error such as "the **Party** number could not be found" when you try to run the initial sync of party postal addresses and party electronic addresses.

 There is a range added to the **DirPartyCDSEntity** entity in Finance and Operations apps to filter only parties of type **Person** and **Organization**.
 As a result, the initial sync of the **CDS Parties – msdyn_parties** mapping will not sync parties of other types, including **Legal Entity** and **Operating Unit**.
-When the initial sync runs for **CDS Party postal addresses (msdyn_partypostaladdresses)** or **Party Contacts V3 (msdyn_partyelectronicaddresses)** you might see errors, for example, that the **Party** number could not found in Dataverse.
+When the initial sync runs for **CDS Party postal addresses (msdyn_partypostaladdresses)** or **Party Contacts V3 (msdyn_partyelectronicaddresses)** you might see errors, for example, that the **Party** number could not be found in Dataverse.

-We are working on a fix to remove the party type range on the Finance and Operations apps entity so that parties of all types synchronize to Dataverse successfully.
+We are working to remove the party type range on the Finance and Operations apps entity so that parties of all types synchronize to Dataverse successfully.
+Check back to this topic for updates.

 [!INCLUDE[footer-include](../../../../includes/footer-banner.md)]